-2.3.3 Ordinary Unemployment benefit (Indennita' di disoccupazione ordinaria - bunct02\s)
+2.2.3 Ordinary Unemployment benefit (Disoccupazione ordinaria / ASPI - bunct02_s)

-Definitions
+• Definitions

 The ordinary unemployment benefit is granted to insured employees who have been dismissed.

-The benefit is not granted to resigned employees, unless the resignation is due to good cause as, for example, missed wage payment, sexual harassment, mobbing.
-The benefit is also given to employees who have been suspended for transitory reasons and causes not due to employers or employees behaviour.
-The benefit is no more due when the employer (i) has received the benefit for all the allowed days; (ii) starts a new employment; (iii) retires; (iv) refuses an employment proposal with a wage non less than the 20% of the previous one; (v) refuses to be enrolled in social activities; (vi) is erased from the employment lists.
+From 2013 the ordinary unemployment benefit has been replaced by ASPI and mini-ASPI.
+The mini-ASPI is not simulated due to the lack of information available in the datasets employees who have been suspended for transitory reasons and causes not due to employers or employees behaviour.
+The benefit is no more due when the employee (i) has received the benefit for all the allowed days; (ii) starts a new employment; (iii) retires; (iv) refuses an employment proposal with a wage non less than the 20% of the previous one; (v) refuses to be enrolled in social activities; (vi) is erased from the employment lists.